jhhung/sBWT/README.md

-sBWT aligner
+sBWT indexer and aligner
 =========
-sBWT aligner is a Burrows–Wheeler transform (BWT) based fast aligner specialized in parallelized indexing from Next Generation Sequencing data.
+sBWT is a Burrows–Wheeler transform (BWT) based fast indexer/aligner specialized in parallelized indexing and searching for Next Generation Sequencing data.

-sBWT aligner is released under GPLv2 with additional restriction so that is only applicable to individuals and non-profits and that any for-profit company must purchase a different license.
+sBWT is released under GPLv2 with additional restriction so that is only applicable to individuals and non-profits and that any for-profit company must purchase a different license.

 ##INSTALL
 *Only 64 bits systems are able to compile and run sBWT aligner.